lsst-sqre/safir/docs/user-guide/slack-webhook.rst

    import pytest
    from httpx import AsyncClient
-   from safir.testing.slack import MockSlack
+   from safir.testing.slack import MockSlackWebhook

    @pytest.mark.asyncio
+   def test_something(
-   def test_something(client: AsyncClient, mock_slack: MockSlack) -> None:
+       client: AsyncClient, mock_slack: MockSlackWebhook ) -> None:
        # Do something with client that generates Slack messages.
        assert mock_slack.messages == [{...}, {...}]

-The ``url`` attribute of the `~safir.testing.slack.MockSlack` object contains the URL it was configured to mock, in case a test needs convenient access to it.
+The ``url`` attribute of the `~safir.testing.slack.MockSlackWebhook` object contains the URL it was configured to mock, in case a test needs convenient access to it.